 Introductory Course

-Students should begin the certificate with MUSM:3001 Introduction to Museum Studies, which is prerequisite to some of the program's more advanced courses and is approved for the Social Sciences area of the GE CLAS Core.
-The course provides a historical overview of museum development and function while introducing students to issues such as museum governance and financing, ethics and law, collection management, exhibition and educational programming, interpretation, and audience research.
+Students should begin the certificate with MUSM:3001 Introduction to Museum Studies, which is a prerequisite for some of the program’s more advanced courses.
+This course provides a historical overview of museum development and function while introducing students to issues such as museum governance and financing, ethics and law, collection management, exhibition and educational programming, interpretation, and audience research.

 ---|---|---|